 3. Their employees pay meets at least the national minimum wage according to current legislation

-This policy statement was approved by the Acheson Construction Ltd Board of Directors on 21st August 2019 and will be reviewed annually.
+This policy statement was approved by the Acheson Construction Ltd Board of Directors on 4th August 2023 and is reviewed annually.